Measuring Site Traffic

 A low Cache Hit Ratio may be caused by:

-• Sites with mainly authenticated traffic have a low cache hit ratio because authenticated traffic is never cached.
+- Sites with mainly authenticated traffic have a low cache hit ratio because authenticated traffic is never cached.
 This includes both logged in site users as well as admin actions.

-• A low or missing max-age header in the response from the CMS.
+max-ageheader in the response from the CMS.
 This means cached pages are not stored or are invalidated too quickly.
-You may view this header and others with the Configure and Verify Edge Caching guide.
+You may view this header and others with the Configure and Verify Edge Caching guide. - Setting a cookie on page requests bypasses the GCDN cache.
+Refer to Debugging Cookies and Global CDN for more information.

 Learn more about how to enable and improve caching in the Pantheon Global CDN guide.